dossierhq/dossier-next-sqlite-app/README.md

 In order to keep things as simple as possible, this template doesn't have any auth.
 I.e. there's no need to login and all users use the same anonymous user.
-In order to protect the data, in production (`npm run start:production`) only read-only published content can be accessed, and the Dossier web interface is disabled.
+In order to protect the data, in production (`pnpm run start:production`) only read-only published content can be accessed, and the Dossier web interface is disabled.

 > **Warning**